khanyasra/CyberSecurity-/README.md

     exploit
 Execute the payload on the target machine.

-This project shoukd be carried out following all ethical considerations and is meant only for educational purpose
+This project should be carried out following all ethical considerations, and is meant only for educational purposes.